JackKelly/light-speed-io/design.md

     // Memory buffers for storing the raw data, straight after the data arrives from IO.
     //
-    // If buffers is None, then LSIO will take responsibility for allocating the buffers.
+    // If buffers is Auto, then LSIO will take responsibility for allocating the buffers.
     //
-    // If the user wants to supply buffers, then use `Some(Vec<&mut [u8]>)`.
+    // If the user wants to supply buffers, then use `Manual(Vec<&mut [u8]>)`.
     // For example, this would allow us to bypass the CPU when copying multiple
     // uncompressed chunks from a sharded Zarr directly into the final array.
     // The buffers could point to different slices of the final array.